ryanvolz/sdrplay_api-feedstock/README.md

 Package license: LicenseRef-SDRplay-End-User-License-Agreement

-Summary: Redistribution of the SDRplay API binaries
+Summary: Script for downloading the SDRplay API binaries

-The SDRplay API binaries, redistributed here for use in building dependent software within the conda ecosystem.
-The copyright to these files is owned by SDRplay, and redistribution and use are governed by the included license.
-To quote the license:
-> "By proceeding to install, run and/or use the [SDRplay software], you confirm that you accept and agree to be bound by the terms of this Licence.
-If you do not agree to any of the terms of this Licence, SDRplay is unwilling to provide access to the [SDRplay software] to you and you should not proceed further and may not use the [SDRplay software]."
+This package contains a conda activation script that will download the SDRplay API binaries to a local directory under a specified path.
+To use this package in a normal conda environment, do the following:

+    export CONDA_BUILD_SDRPLAY_API=/opt

+(or use another suitable path instead of `/opt`).
+To use this package in a conda-build environment, add the following to the `conda_build_config.yaml` file in your user's HOME directory, the current working directory, or in the same folder as the recipe's `meta.yaml` file:

+    CONDA_BUILD_SDRPLAY_API:
+      - "/opt"

+(or use another suitable path instead of `/opt`).
+By setting this variable, you are agreeing to the terms and conditions of the SDRplay end user license agreement.
+For reference, this license is included in the package and installed to `$CONDA_PREFIX/share/doc/sdrplay_api/copyright`.

 Current build status